Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 It embodies centuries of history and cultural change.

 Today, Monreale Cathedral remains one of Sicily's most cherished treasures.
-Its mosaics and architecture continue to inspire awe and wonder.
+Its mosaics and architecture, a testament to human creativity and skill, inspire awe and wonder in all who visit.

 Close-up of Christ Pantocrator in Monreale Cathedral